notkoyo/koko-bot/README.md

 MONGODB_URI = YOUR_MONGODB_URI
 ```

-4. Edit config.json file to include your test server ID, client ID and include any user IDs in the devs array to allow access to the "Dev Only" functionality.
+4. Edit config.json file to include your test server ID, client ID and include any user IDs in the devs array to allow access to the "Dev Only" functionality
 ```json
 {
   "testServer": "1234567890123456789",